 Louis Tuaillon, born on 1919 in Berlin, was a German sculptor and medalist.
 From 1879 to 1881 he went to the Hochschule für Bildende Kunste in Berlin were he studied under Albert Wollf and Fritz Schaper.
 From 1882 to 1883 he worked as ‘Meisterschüler’ in the studio of Reihold Begas.
 A year later he travelled to Vienna were he worked for two years for Rudolf Weyr.
 From 1885 to 1903, almost two decades, Tuaillon lived and worked in Rom.
 Between 1890 and 1895, in Rom, he created his masterpiece ‘Amazone’, which was displayed at the ‘Grosse Berliner Kunstausstellung’, 1895.
-A year later ‘Amazon’was bought by the National Galerie in Berlin and placed on the östliche Vorgarten of the Alten Nationalgalerie.
+A year later ‘Amazon’ was bought by the National Galerie in Berlin and placed on the östliche Vorgarten of the Alten Nationalgalerie.
 Nowadays it is located at the Kollonadenhof on the Museuminsel, Berlin.
-A more than life-size cast was commissioned by Kaiser Willem II and placed in Tiergarten, Berlin.
+A more than life-size cast was commissioned by Kaiser Willem II and placed in 1906 at the Floraplatz in Tiergarten, Berlin.
 Kaiser Wilhelm II was a great admirer of Tuaillon.
 Between September 1919 and February 1922, after his abdication, five trains pulling 59 carriages transported 30.000 objects to The Netherlands from Wilhelm’s palaces in Berlin and Potsdam to furnish Huis Doorn, his residence-in-exile from 1921 – 1941).
 The Kaiser brought also a large cast of ‘Amazon’ by Tuaillon to The Netherlands (and a cast of ‘Sandel Binder’) which was placed on the ground of Huis Doorn.
 Huis Doorn, a manor house, is now a national museum.
 The original cast of ‘Amazon’ at the grounds of Huis Doorn was stolen in 2000; it was replaced by a aftercast created by Lauchhammer.

 Other major works by Tuaillon: